wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

     > git add README.md
-    > git commit -m "Adds a description to the repository" [master bcbcbc] Adds a description to the repository 1 file changed, 2 insertions(+), 0 deletions(-)
+    > git commit -m "Adds a description to the repository" [main bcbcbc] Adds a description to the repository 1 file changed, 2 insertions(+), 0 deletions(-)
     > git push